kimfetti/kimfetti.github.io/_drafts/2019-07-15-object-detection-challenges.md

 ### 1. Dual priorities: object localization and classification

-The first major complication of object detection is its added goal: not only do we want to classify an image's objects but also to determine the objects' positions, generally referred to as the _object localization_ task in literature.
+The first major complication of object detection is its added goal: not only do we want to classify an image's objects but also to determine the objects' positions, generally referred to as the _object localization_ task.
 Researchers often take one of two approaches to address this issue: 1) pipelines with region proposals or 2) one-shot regression methods with a multi-task loss function.

 a.
 Pipeline methods with region proposals